Communities

 Population: 5,583 | Growth: 4.1% (2016-2021)

 Nestled between the Selkirk and Purcell mountain ranges, Creston serves as the economic hub of the beautiful Creston Valley.
-Known for its fruit production and agricultural heritage, this community of 5,500 offers small-town charm with all essential amenities.
+Known for its fruit production and agricultural heritage, this community offers small-town charm with all essential amenities.

 Creston Valley Kootenay lake